AKADOUQ/MonaMamba-YOLO/README.md

 Here `class_id` is an integer (only `0` in this dataset), and `cx, cy, w, h` are **normalized** to `[0, 1]` by image width/height.

-An empty label file indicates **no fallen can** in the corresponding image.
+An empty label file indicates no fallen can; missing label files are not expected.

 Bounding boxes should follow the **physical can body** rather than specular highlights alone; For partial occlusion, annotate the **visible extent**;